TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-privatelink-directhttps-rca.md

 ## As an Azure Private Link customer, we recommend that you use Direct Mode with TCP instead of HTTPS

 <!--issueDescription-->
 Direct Mode with HTTPS is not compatible with Azure Private Link for Cosmos DB.
 However, using Direct Mode with TCP is completely supported.
+Please refer to [our Networking tips](https://docs.microsoft.com/azure/cosmos-db/performance-tips#networking) for guidance on how to use direct mode with TCP.

 <!--/issueDescription-->